-A. Core Courses: : MAR 508 and MAR 509, Foundations of Marine Sciences I and II; 2) One of the following courses depending on discipline (MAR 501 Physical Oceanography, MAR 502 Biological Oceanography, MAR 503 Chemical Oceanography, or MAR 506 Geological Oceanography); and 3) One quantitative analysis course from among appropriate offerings at SoMAS or in other departments.
+A. Core Courses: MAR 501 Physical Oceanography, MAR 502 Biological Oceanography, MAR 503 Chemical Oceanography, and MAR 506 Geological Oceanography)

 B. Scientific Communication MAR 568;

 C. A minimum of six additional credits in specialty courses selected by the student and his or her advisor and approved by the advisor;